vyca2017/content/content/tutorials/authorization/authorization-content-management-system.md

 #### User Roles for Broad Authorization Rules

-In our schema, we can assign different roles to users via the *enum field `role` on the `User` model* with the possible values `ADMIN`, `MODERATOR` and `EDITOR`.
+In our schema, we can assign different roles to users via the *enum field `role` on the `User` model* with the possible values `EDITOR`, `MODERATOR` and `ADMIN`.
 This paves the way for **role-based permissions**, which are very useful if different kinds of users should have different access levels.

 #### Elevated Access for Owners